Skip to main content

 vue options

 Usually, use hook can only be used in vue's setup, but through the auxiliary function provided by @alova/vue-options, you can also use alova's use hook in vue's options, which is perfectly compatible with almost all functions of alova.
-You can use all request strategies of alova/client under options.
+You can use all client request strategies of alova/client under options.

 It can be used in both vue2 and vue3.